thi-ng/genart-api/examples/param-test/README.md

 > [!IMPORTANT]
 > Before running this example, make sure you first build the actual GenArt API
 > files.
-Furthermore, this example MUST be built prior to starting/building the
+Furthermore, this example MUST be started/built prior to launching the
 > [param-editors example](../param-editors/).

 ```bash